infor-cloud/xtendm3/docs/documentation/approval-requirements.md

       - If yes, have all the dynamic table fields, that are referenced to M3 standard table fields, been validated to make sure they exist in M3 e.g. Order Number?

 - Has this solution / extension been fully tested and functionally approved?
+- Provide link/url to the version controlled repository containing the extensions
 - Is the repository updated with the correct branches? i.e. if it is coming from TST tenant, the TST branch should be updated with these changes And once signed extension for PRD is receive, master/prd branch should be updated.